felucius/KwetterBackendAPI/README.md

 To add a new tweet from a single user with their own context, tags and mentions
 - api/users/addtweet/'username-data'/'text-to-write-data'

-To find a tweet with liked users by it's tweet id.
+To find a tweet with liked users by it's tweet id
 - api/tweets/gettweetlikes/'tweet-id-data'

+To find the mentions (users) on a tweet's id
+- api/tweets/gettweetmentions/'tweet-id-data'